 Please note that only responses to the required questions will be reviewed; additional materials and attachments are not permitted.

 Proposals must be the original work of the proposer and will be subject to review at the Innovation Institute and Philips.
 All entries will initially be reviewed based on the developmental status of the innovation, it’s responsiveness to the above product/market topic area, project feasibility, market potential and opportunity for licensing.
-Semifinalists will be notified by September 22, 2017, at which time they will be invited for interviews on September 29, 2017.
+Semifinalists will be notified by the week of September 18, 2017, at which time they will be invited for interviews on November 1, 2017.
 During this interview, each semifinalist will be required to make a 5 minute “pitch” presentation followed by 5 minutes of Q&A covering topics such as innovation value proposition, competitive landscape, path to market and how the award will be used to enhance the path to market for the discovery.
 All semifinal teams will be offered assistance by the Innovation Institute in preparing for these interviews.
 The judges for this presentation will include technical and business focused individuals from campus and in the community at large, as well as representatives from Philips.
+The presentations will take place in the afternoon of November 1, 2017 followed by a reception for all participants.
 Notification of funding will be made by November 20, 2017.